Hit and run claims

 What do I pay?

-There is no deductible on ICBC coverage for injuries suffered in a hit and run.
+There is no deductible on ICBC coverage for injuries resulting from a hit and run.
 Your insurance premium will not be affected by a hit and run claim.

 If your collision coverage is with another insurer, please contact that company regarding your coverage and its deductible requirements.